 Radiotherapy uses X-rays to destroy cancer cells.
 The aim of radiotherapy in metastatic breast cancer is to reduce the size of the cancer in some parts of your body and relieve symptoms such as pain.
 This is called palliative radiotherapy.
 It's used to:

 - Improve your mobility, decrease pain, prevent any possible fractures or spinal cord compression with cancer spread to your bones.

 - Shrink the tumour and relieve pain or swelling if the cancer has spread to other parts of your body.

 - Control the cancer coming back in your skin or armpit.

 Radiotherapy is a localised treatment, which means it only treats the area of your body that it is aimed at.

 Usually you will only need a short course of radiotherapy.
 You may have a single dose or a dose divided over a few days.
 Because metastatic breast cancer usually only needs a short course of radiotherapy most women have few side-effects.

 Surgery is rarely an option for people with metastatic breast cancer.
 It is not likely to remove all the cancer.
-Drugs tend to be a better option.
+Drug therapy tends to be a better option.
 You may have surgery to:

-- To get a sample of tissue to send to the lab.
-The doctor will use the lab results to decide which treatments options are most suitable for your cancer.
+- Get a sample of tissue to send to the lab.
+The doctor will use the lab results to decide which treatment options are most suitable for your cancer.
 How the sample is removed will depend on where the cancer has spread.

-- To treat a fracture or replace a damaged joint, if the cancer is affecting your bones.
+- Treat a fracture or replace a damaged joint, if the cancer is affecting your bones.

-- To remove small areas of cancer or drain fluid from your brain, if the cancer has spread there.
+- Remove small areas of cancer or drain fluid from your brain, if the cancer has spread there.

-- To remove a small cancer in a single area of the liver, if the cancer has spread there.
+- Remove a small cancer in a single area of the liver, if the cancer has spread there.

-- To help with cancer that has grown out through your skin, or is pressing on nerves and causing pain or a blocked bowel.
+- Help with cancer that has grown out through your skin, or is pressing on nerves and causing pain or a blocked bowel.